itgenius-devops/stock-market-data-fetcher/README.md

 ### 1. Clone the Repository

-- Use the `git clone` command to clone this repository to your local machine:
+- Use the `git clone` command to clone this repository to your local machine ( THIS JOB IS MEANT TO BE DONE IN YOUR LINUX SERVER ):
   ```
   https://github.com/itgenius-devops/stock-market-data-fetcher.git
   ```